-Heat oven to 375°F (160°C).
-Peel and chop onion, pulse in food processor until pureed.
-Scoop onion puree into the center of 2-3 layers of paper towels, cheesecloth or large coffee filters.
+- Heat oven to 375°F (160°C).
+Peel and chop 1 medium onion, pulse in food processor until pureed.
+Scoop onion puree into the center of 2-3 layers of paper towels, cheesecloth, or large coffee filters.
 Gather the edges, and squeeze out all the liquid from the onions.
 Return onion solids to the food processor and discard the liquid.

-Add 1 pound of the ground beef, corn starch, garlic powder, pepper, oregano, cayenne, salt and paprika to the food processor and process until it forms a paste.
+- Add 1 pound of the ground beef, 1 Tablespoon cornstarch, 1 Tablespoon garlic powder, 2 teaspoons ground black pepper, 2 teaspoons dried oregano, 1 ½ teaspoon cayenne pepper, 1 ½ teaspoon salt, and 1 teaspoon paprika to the food processor and process until it forms a paste.
 Add another 1 pound of beef and process again until smooth.
-Add remaining beef, and process again until smooth, scraping down the sides of the food processor to ensure that everything is smooth.
+Add remaining 1 pound of beef, and process again until smooth, scraping down the sides of the food processor to ensure that everything is smooth.
 Form the mixture into a log and place onto a broiling pan/rack.
 Bake for 2 hours, flipping loaf over at the halfway point.

-Add a little (a couple of teaspoons) of vegetable oil to a large skillet over medium heat.
-Slice donair meat into 1/4" thick slices, add to pan and reheat until desired texture (If you like crispy edges, cook a little longer than you would if you don't).
+- Add a little (a couple of teaspoons) of vegetable oil to a large non-skillet over medium heat.
+Slice donair meat into ¼" thick slices, add to pan, and reheat until desired texture (If you like crispy edges, cook a little longer than you would if you don't).

-In a medium bowl, whisk together the sweetened condensed milk, vinegar and garlic powder.
+- In a medium bowl, whisk together 1 14 ounce can sweetened condensed milk, ⅓ cup white vinegar, and 1 teaspoon garlic powder.
 Transfer to an airtight container and refrigerate until ready to use.